JeffersonLab/SRO-RTDP/rtdp/cli/README.md

    - Check that you're in the correct directory (`rtdp/cli`)
    - Ensure all dependencies are installed: `pip install -r requirements.txt`
    - If console_scripts entry point fails, use the wrapper script: `python run_rtdp.py setup`
+   - The `rtdp` command should now work with the fixed entry point after reinstallation

 ### Workflow Issues